Click to Skip Ahead

 Conclusion

 Dog owners must be prepared to invest a significant amount of time and money in caring for a Samoyed.
-However, there’s nothing quite like a happy and healthy Samoyed, so everything that you invest into your Samoyed will certainly be worth it.
+However, there’s nothing quite like a happy and healthy Samoyed, so everything that you invest into your Samoyed will undoubtedly be worth it.

 Featured Image Credit: Monika Hodanova, Shutterstock